 There is a completely different class of medications that is also used for diabetes which appears to have anticancer effects.
 The drug class is known as thiazolidinediones.
 One of the most well known drugs in this class is called Avandia.
 Even though both of these drugs are effective at treating diabetes they work by a completely different mechanisms.
 The thiazolidinediones activate a receptor called PPAR and by activating this receptor it triggers a cascade of reactions that are beneficial to patients fighting cancer6,7,8.
 The drug increases the activity of a key tumour suppressor called PTEN5.
 This tumour suppressor is a protein that halts the growth of cancer cells by inhibiting an enzyme known as PI3K.
 There are many types of cancer that are dependent on inhibiting the function of the tumour suppressor PTEN.
 The bottom line is that this drug helps to put the brakes on the growth of cancerous cells by activating PTEN.

 As more research accumulates supporting the fact that these antidiabetic drugs can be used to treat cancer, one thing is becoming clear.
 The anticancer effect from these drugs is due to their influence on several different metabolic pathways.
 The great thing about these medications is that they have a long history of use and they are well established as safe adjunctive cancer therapies.
 Like any medication it has to be used in the right context and this therapy is not for everyone.
-A Naturopathic doctor who focuses in oncology will go through your entire case history to determine if this treatment is indicated.
+A Naturopathic doctor who focuses in cancer care will go through your entire case history to determine if this treatment is indicated.
 Contact your local naturopathic doctor to see if this therapy is right for you.

 1) Evans, Josie MM, et al. “Metformin and reduced risk of cancer in diabetic patients.”
 Bmj 330.7503 (2005): 1304-1305.